 In 1986 David Byrne decided to become a film director, and his first effort was a kind of charming semi-musical about odd characters living in a Texas town.
 That movie was called True Stories, and the album of the same name features the Talking Heads' versions of songs from the film.
 Despite that complicated origin, the album is basically of a piece with Little Creatures.
 That is to say, these are pop songs.

 Other songs just kind of blend in, the only other real notable tune being Radio Head, but only because it gave a name to a different pioneering band.
 And while True Stories is not a bad album, it suffers in comparison.
-Pop songs were simply not what fans looked for in a band like Talking Heads, especially when there were countless bands doing pop so much be
+Pop songs were simply not what fans looked for in a band like Talking Heads, especially when there were countless bands doing pop so much better at the time.

 Grade: C